SigmaMonstR/data-science/README.md

 <hr>

-# Academic Resource Center/Disability Support
+# Academic Resource Center/Disability'Support
-If you believe you have a disability, then you should contact the Academic Resource Center ([arc@georgetown.edu](arc@georgetown.edu)) for further information.
+If you believe you have a'disability, then you should contact the Academic Resource Center ([arc@georgetown.edu](arc@georgetown.edu)) for further information.
 The Center is located in the Leavey Center, Suite 335 (202-687-8354).
 The Academic Resource Center is the campus office responsible for reviewing documentation provided by students with disabilities and for determining reasonable accommodations in accordance with the Americans with Disabilities Act (ASA) and University policies.
 For more information, go to [http://academicsupport.georgetown.edu/disability/](http://academicsupport.georgetown.edu/disability/).

 # Important Academic Policies and Academic Integrity
 McCourt School students are expected to uphold the academic policies set forth by Georgetown University and the Graduate School of Arts and Sciences.
 Students should therefore familiarize themselves with all the rules, regulations, and procedures relevant to their pursuit of a Graduate School degree.
-The policies are located at: http://grad.georgetown.edu/academics/policies/
+The policies are located at:'http://grad.georgetown.edu/academics/policies/